cheminfo/eln-docs/docs/30_structural_analysis/mass/90_contaminants/README.md

 # EasyCont Userguide

-Mass spectra are often contaminated by chemicals, plasticizers, etc… This tool allows to check possible contaminants in a MS spectrum based on a list defined in a Google spreadsheet dynamically loaded and that can be modified at any time.
+Mass spectra are often contaminated by chemicals, plasticizers, etc… This tool allows you to check for possible contaminants in an MS spectrum based on a list defined in a dynamically loaded Google spreadsheet that can be modified at any time.
 Using the “Custom” tool, the User can even create its’ own Google spreadsheet of compounds to screen for.
 The mass spectra can be post-calibrated and an offset or shift in Da applied to the spectra.

 ## Pasting the experimental data